-The botanical gins are not single distillates, but rather the gin with a higher concentration of each of the named botanicals – they still contain all the same base ingredients – which makes them not able to be called ‘London Dry’ style as they don’t have the required 50% minimum juniper.
+The botanical gins are not single distillates, but rather the gin with a higher concentration of each of the named botanicals.
+They still contain all the same base ingredients – which makes them not able to be called ‘London Dry’ style as they don’t have the required 50% minimum juniper.

 We started with the Juniper gin – one for gin lovers as it is heavy on the juniper, which is the classic gin taste.
 The juniper itself is picked in Tuscany and has a piney flavour.
-The ABV at 43% is designed to cope with a little dilution from ice, for example if it wasn’t kept in the fridge before making cocktails.
+The ABV at 43% is designed to cope with a little dilution from ice, if for example it wasn’t kept in the fridge before making cocktails.
 Of course we (a reduced Gin Club with a Reading Problem of Anne and I) liked this one.
 However I was keen to move on to the more unusual flavours and see what Anne though of those.

 Second was the Pink Grapefruit gin – Sacred use whole grapefruits when they distill this – zest, skin, juice and fruit and you can really tell this in the taste.
-The gin smells generally sweeter than the Juniper and the flavour really opens up with the addition of tonic, the citrus benefiting from the cooler distillation method.
+The gin smells generally sweeter than the Juniper gin and the flavour really opens up with the addition of tonic, the citrus benefiting from the cooler distillation method.
 This is a perfect long summer drink – refreshing and zesty!

-After Rachel’s talk and the tasting there was a quiz (that I wasn’t allowed to compete in as I’ve heard most of it before!) and the lucky winner took home a bottle of Sacred London Dry.
+After Rachel’s talk and the tasting, there was a quiz (that I wasn’t allowed to compete in as I’ve heard most of it before!) and the lucky winner took home a bottle of Sacred London Dry.

-However as it was Negroni week I didn’t want to stop there, whilst the Colonel Fawcett didn’t have the complete Sacred Negroni set I had one at home – so back it was for the Sacred Highgate Negroni:
+However as it was Negroni Week I didn’t want to stop there.
+Whilst the Colonel Fawcett didn’t have the complete Sacred Negroni set, I had one at home – so back it was for the Sacred Highgate Negroni:

-This uses the Sacred London Dry, the Rosehip cup (made with English ingredients, but basically a bitter to replace Campari) and their English Vermouth, a tasty end to a great evening!
+This uses the Sacred London Dry, the Rosehip cup (made with English ingredients, but basically a bitter to replace Campari) and their English Vermouth.
+A tasty end to a great evening!